MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-aggregationmetricdefinition.md

 ---
-Description: 'Represents the definition of a metric that is derived from another metric value.
-A CIM\_AggregationMetricDefinition object should be associated with the CIM\_ManagedElement objects to which it applies.' ms.assetid: '0059bfd6-ecf3-41f0-be6b-0ce46dfbbb18'
+Description: Represents the definition of a metric that is derived from another metric value.
+A CIM\_AggregationMetricDefinition object should be associated with the CIM\_ManagedElement objects to which it applies. ms.assetid: 0059bfd6-ecf3-41f0-be6b-0ce46dfbbb18
-title: 'CIM\_AggregationMetricDefinition class'
+title: CIM\_AggregationMetricDefinition class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_AggregationMetricDefinition class